NCAS-CMS/cfdm/docs/source/tutorial.rst

-of the `cfdm.write` function will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the *global_attributes* keyword, or on the individual field constructs.
+of the `cfdm.write` function will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the *global_attributes* keyword, or set on the individual field constructs.

 .. code-block:: python3
    :caption: *Insist that the "history" property is written as netCDF